malston/prometheus-deployment/README.md

 You'll need to create a [creds.yml](./ci/creds.yml.sample) file before you run this script.

+__N.B.__ When you set your pipeline parameters, you should pick a cluster for the `upgrade-chart` job that is reserved for upgrades only.
+Consider this as a canary cluster.
+Don't use a cluster that you are already using for the `install` job.
+Eventually, the pipeline will either create a cluster or a new namespace to avoid these possible collisions.
+For example, I reserve one of my clusters for the `upgrade-chart` job and if that passes then the pipeline will run through the rest of the clusters.
+The `upgrade-chart` job runs all the same tasks as the `install` pipeline but with an additional step to grab the latest chart version beforehand.
+If that cluster upgrades and passes all the tests, then I rebase `master` from `develop` and that kicks off the pipeline again to upgrade the remaining clusters.
+Remember, because the `install` job is running a `helm upgrade -i`, it will upgrade unless there isn't an existing deployment already running in the specified namespace.

 ## Performing Blue/Green

 TBD: How are we going to do blue/green deployments?